Understanding Persistent Postural-Perceptual Dizziness (PPPD): Symptoms, Causes, and Treatment

 Diagnosis of PPPD

-A diagnosis of PPPD is typically made through a comprehensive evaluation by a healthcare professional, such as a neurologist, otolaryngologist, or physiotherapist.
+A an accurate diagnosis of PPPD is very important and is typically made through a comprehensive evaluation by a healthcare professional, such one as a vestibular physiotherapist.
 The evaluation may include:

 Treatment Options